dojoengine/book/src/cairo/hello-dojo.md

 We've covered quite a bit!
 Here's a recap:

--   Created a `dojo-starter` project.
--   Built the project.
+-   Built a Dojo world
--   Deployed the project to Katana.
+-   Deployed the project to Katana
--   Ran the spawn system locally.
+-   Ran the spawn system locally
--   Indexed the world with Torii.
+-   Indexed the world with Torii

 ### Next Steps